aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

     - name: podinfo
       downwardAPI:
         items:
-          - path: "container_name/cpu_limit"
+          - path: "cpu_limit"
             resourceFieldRef:
+              containerName: client-container
-              fieldPath: resources.limits.cpu
+              fieldPath: cpu_limit
 ```

 #### Validations

-For APIs with no selectors, verify that the selector is valid and is one
+For APIs with no selectors, verify that the resource strings are valid and is one
-of cpu/request_limit and cpu/memory_request.
+of `cpu_limit`, `request_limit`, `cpu_request` and `memory_request`.
+Also verify that container name is provided with volumes.

 ## Output Format